What Is The First Car Ever Built

 FAQ

 Q: Was the Benz Patent-Motorwagen the first vehicle ever made?
 A: No, there were earlier steam-powered vehicles.
-However, the Benz Patent-Motorwagen is considered the first practical gasoline-powered automobile.
+On the flip side, the Benz Patent-Motorwagen is considered the first practical gasoline-powered automobile.

 Q: How many wheels did the Benz Patent-Motorwagen have?
 A: The original Benz Patent-Motorwagen had three wheels.